dhairs/College-Notes/Semesters/Spring 2026 Semester/CS 371p - Object Oriented Programming/CS 371p Spring 2026 - Dhairya Gupta.md

 ### How did you feel about the cold calling?

-Not a huge fan of it.
+Not a huge fan of it, but I can see how it could be helpful in understanding material.

 ### What made you happy this week?